Mar 19, 2026

 Student Health Services

-1. Student Health Services is located in the Commons (old Science Building), Room 102, and is open 8 a.m. - 4 p.m., Monday through Friday.
+1. Student Health Services is located in The Commons, Room 102, and is open 8 a.m. - 4 p.m., Monday through Friday.
 If you have a medical emergency outside of these hours, please call 911.
 All services are free and confidential.

 2. A part-time provider is available for appointments or walk-ins during the Fall and Spring semesters.
 Check the Student Health Services website for provider hours each semester.
 Please note that posted provider hours are subject to change due to staffing or illness.